 What we know about the perks

 This card will offer a $100 airline-fee credit (which covers incidentals like baggage fees and in-flight food and beverages) on eligible domestic carriers.
 It will also offer reimbursement for TSA PreCheck or Global Entry every four years.

 This card will also be offered at the Visa Signature level, meaning it will likely include the standard Visa Signature suite of benefits (like travel protections and extended warranty).

 Should this card be on your radar?

 If you’re not in Bank of America’s Preferred Rewards program, you can consider this card a mash-up of other similar cards.
-It has the annual fee of the Chase Sapphire Preferred with a better rewards return on all purchases but, possibly, no transfer program.
+It has the annual fee of the Chase Sapphire Preferred with a better rewards return on all purchases (but no transfer program or boosted value when redeeming in the travel portal).
 It has the $100 airline-fee credit of the Premier Rewards Gold card from American Express (a CreditCardForum advertising partner) for a much lower annual fee.